 The first strokes

-Using Natural Inks
+Inks

-Sketch Paper - The first 40
+Sketch paper - the first 40

 I began painting with sketch paper.
 This gave me complete freedom to explore with minimal cost or impact on trees.